Daily Flight Stories

 “On the 21st inst.
 (January), while Mdlle.
 Hélène Dutrieux was practising on her Santos-Dumont machine at Issy, she had a somewhat exciting experience, which fortunately ended without injury to herself.
 The ground was very muddy and heavy, and in her endeavours to get the machine to rise, Mdlle.
 Dutrieux pushed the elevating-lever right over, with the result that the machine shot up very suddenly to a height of ten metres.
 It flew along for a few minutes, and then as suddenly fell forward, and after striking the earth remained standing perpendicularly.
 Much to the relief of the terror-stricken onlookers, Mdlle. crawled out from her seat quite unhurt by the fall.”

 Hélène Dutrieu chose to continue her stunt and exhibition work, using aeroplanes as a continuation of her former racing shows.
 She decided also to enter into competitions as a way to advance her popularity.
 This meant that finally she had to get certified as a pilot.
-Thus, on November 25, 1910, she received her flying license — Aéro-Club de Belgique License #27 — only the fourth woman in history to do so and the first from Belgium.
+On November 25, 1910, she applied for and received her flying license — Aéro-Club de Belgique License #27, becoming only the fourth woman in history to be a certificated pilot and the first from Belgium.

 The Coupe Femina

 The publisher of one of France’s most popular women’s magazines, Femina, was a man named Pierre Lafitte.
 To express his interest in aviation — and for the marketing impact — he announced in 1910 a prize of 2,000 francs to the woman who each year set the record for the longest flight, based on distance flown and time aloft, in an aeroplane.
-The competition was decided to be less a head-to-head affair, as other endurance races usually were, and instead relied on validated reports from officials who could attest to the times aloft achieved at any time during the year.
-Thus, many of the new aviatrices submitted their flights whenever they flew them, throughout the year.
-It was hard fought and many would make claim of an unbeaten, new longer distance, only to be surpassed by another a month later, and so forth.
+The competition was to be less of a head-to-head affair, as other endurance races usually were, and instead relied on validated reports from officials who could attest to the times aloft achieved at any time during the year.
+Thus, many of the new aviatrices submitted their flights as they flew them, from wherever they were flying, throughout the entire year.
+The competition was hard fought.
+Many would make claim of an unbeaten, new longer distance, only to be surpassed by another a month later, and so forth.
+As news of each record-breaking flight came in, the few women pilots that were active at the time would take to the skies once again.

 Mdlle.
 Dutrieu prepares to take off with her mechanic sitting behind her — the first woman to fly a passenger in history.